Troubleshooting

 Error #[\ReturnTypeWillChange] attribute should be used

-This error occurs if you have upgraded PHP to version 8.1 but are using Nette, which is not compatible with it.
-So the solution is to update Nette to a newer version using composer update.
+This error occurs if you have upgraded PHP to version 8.1 but are using a version of Nette that is not compatible with it.
+The solution is to update Nette to a newer version using composer update.
 Nette has supported PHP 8.1 since version 3.0.
-If you are using an older version (you can find out by looking in composer.json), upgrade Nette or stay with PHP 8.0.
+If you are using an older version (check your composer.json), upgrade Nette or stay with PHP 8.0.

 Setting Directory Permissions

-If you're developing on macOS or Linux (or any other Unix based system), you need to configure write privileges to the web server.
-Assuming your application is located in the default directory /var/www/html (Fedora, CentOS, RHEL)
+If you're developing on macOS or Linux (or any other Unix-based system), you need to configure write privileges for the web server.
+Assuming your application is located in the default directory /var/www/html (Fedora, CentOS, RHEL):

 cd /var/www/html/MY_PROJECT